Suhaimi Yusof

 Suhaimi bin Yusof (born 4 September 1969) is a Singaporean actor, comedian, entertainer and radio DJ, known for playing exaggerated Malay stereotype characters and for his spontaneity.

-Life and career

-Early life
+Early life and education

 Suhaimi was born on 4 September 1969, in Jalan Kampung Tengah, Punggol, Singapore, the seventh of nine children.
 Suhaimi's mother, Fatimah Yusof (née Adenan, born 1940), was a homemaker and his father, Yusof Bujang, was a technician.
 The family moved to Hougang when Suhaimi was sixteen.

-Suhaimi was initially shy by nature, but soon realised his potential as an actor in secondary school, when his teacher selected him to perform a skit for a Teachers' Day concert.
+Suhaimi spent four years at Montfort Secondary School.
+Shy by nature, Suhaimi soon realised his potential as an actor during secondary school, when his teacher selected him to perform a skit for a Teachers' Day concert.
 Initially panicking, he finally came up with a character named "Montfort Jackson," a spoof of American recording artist Michael Jackson and received many laughs from his peers during his performance.

+After obtaining his 'O' levels, he attended Tampines Junior College and graduated with a Bachelor of Arts Degree in Broadcast Media Production with First Class Honours from Teesside University, England.